danhhz/zeropb/README.md

   (the uncommon case of) sparse field ids.
 - [ ] Preserve unknown fields.
 - [ ] Support nested messages.
-- [ ] Support references proto messages from other files/packages.
+- [ ] Support referencing proto messages from other files/packages.
 - [ ] The protobuf spec allows for a non-repeated message to be encoded across multiple field id/value pairs, which must then be merged.
 Decode returns an error for this (I don't understand when this would even happen).